 SEE ALSO: Pan Fried Eggplant

-Today, I am sharing the traditional and classical recipe of chicken pakora that is super simple and easy and anybody can make it within 20 minutes at home.
-(Exclude marination time).
+Here I am making a traditional deep fried recipe of chicken pakora that anybody can make within 20 minutes (Exclude marination time).
+Super quick, simple, and easy!

 Making of chicken pakora is the 3 steps process: